 Home prices are affected by many factors, so I proceed with multivariate regression analysis.
-As is standard, the regression model takes the general form, where P_i is the sale price of home i at time t, M_i is the home's distance in miles from the rock quarry, X{ii} is a vector of home- and transaction-specific characteristics such as square footage, acres, and distance from the city center, Z{ii} is a vector of area characteristics such as median income, τ_i is a year fixed effect, and ε{ii} is the econometric disturbance term.
+As is standard, the regression model takes the general form, where $P_i$ is the sale price of home i at time t, $M_i$ is the home's distance in miles from the rock quarry, $X{ii}$ is a vector of home- and transaction-specific characteristics such as square footage, acres, and distance from the city center, $Z{ii}$ is a vector of area characteristics such as median income, $\tau_i$ is a year fixed effect, and $\varepsilon{ii}$ is the econometric disturbance term.
 As home prices vary considerably, the dependent variable is the natural log of price.
 Standard errors are clustered at the census tract level when feasible.
 The same model is used for OLS, RREG, and QREG.

-$$P{it} = \Delta M_i + \beta X{it} + \alpha Z{it} + \tau_t + \varepsilon{it} , \qquad (5)$$ valuation for mortgage approval).
-In OLS, the assumption is that the disturbances (ε) are independent, so the presence of spatial relationships requires an alternative estimation approach.
+$$P{it} = \Delta M_i + \beta X{it} + \alpha Z{it} + \tau_t + \varepsilon{it} , \qquad (5)$$

+Housing markets are an archetype case of spatial correlation - the price of a home depends, in part, on the prices of nearby homes (which also affect the valuation for mortgage approval).
+In OLS, the assumption is that the disturbances ( $\epsilon$ ) are independent, so the presence of spatial relationships requires an alternative estimation approach.
 Failing to account for these spatial relationships represents a form of omitted variables bias (though there are other justifications for spatial regression), which may or may not bias the coefficients.
 For all cities in this analysis, Moran's test indicates the presence of spatial correlation.
 So, in addition to the traditional regression analysis, I perform spatial regression including a spatially-lagged dependent variable and spatial errors (a Spatial Durbin Model, or "SDM").
 Spatial analysis is based on a row -normalized spatial weight matrix (W) where distance is truncated at three miles.
 The spatial regression model is,